Olivetti Showroom in Venice – Online Tickets

 You will admire one of the most refined and representative works of the great architect Carlo Scarpa in one of the most beautiful places in the world, St Mark’s Square.

-Your ticket for the Olivetti Museum in Venice will be open-dated, meaning you can choose the exact date of your visit at a later time, provided it is the same time slot you chose when you purchased your ticket.
+Your ticket for the Olivetti Showroom in Venice will be open-dated, meaning you can choose the exact date of your visit at a later time, provided it is the same time slot you chose when you purchased your ticket.

 Admire up-close the precious collection of original Olivetti typewriters, the firm that contributed to making Italy a great country.